mever-team/FairBench/docs/basics/forks.md

 (e.g., they are sensitive attributes) but which exhibit several named values, called branches.
-When analysing fairness, branches correspond to binary array of attribute values.
+When analysing fairness, branches correspond to binary arrays of attribute values.
 For instance, there may be separate branches of the sensitive attribute indicating different genders or races for processed data samples.